 The company is waking up to these future market uncertainties.
+To hedge against the potential evaporation of means it should be able to drive down the cost of similar products and reap comparative advantage.

-To hedge against the potential evaporation of HSR opportunities in the United States, NAAAT has looked to diversify its markets for extrusions products.
+HSR opportunities in the United States, NAAAT has looked to diversify its markets for extrusions products.